LogtalkDotOrg/logtalk3/README.md

 -------------

 If you find Logtalk useful, please include a citation on your publications.
-Consult the [BIBLIOGRAPHY](BIBLIOGRAPHY.bib) file for bibliographic references in BibTeX format (the Logtalk technical report published on 2000 and the 2003 PhD thesis on Logtalk are good choices).
+Consult the [BIBLIOGRAPHY.bib](BIBLIOGRAPHY.bib) file for bibliographic references in BibTeX format (the Logtalk technical report published on 2000 and the 2003 PhD thesis on Logtalk are good choices).

 11. CONTRIBUTIONS